ZachSaucier/sveltekit-blog/src/lib/posts/2014/shapes-with-gradients.md

 tags:
   - code
   - css
-# cover_image: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
-# cover_width: 16
-# cover_height: 9description: An exploration into how to make CSS-only shapes with gradients and outlines.
+description: An exploration into how to make CSS-only shapes with gradients and outlines.
 ---

 ## Making basic shapes